lc/gau/README.md

 ```

 ## ohmyzsh note:
 ohmyzsh's [git plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) has an alias which maps `gau` to the `git add --update` command.
 This is problematic, causing a binary conflict between this tool "gau" and the zsh plugin alias "gau" (`git add --update`).
-There is currently a workaround which can be found in this Github [issue](https://github.com/lc/gau/issues/8).
+There is currently a few workarounds which can be found in this Github [issue](https://github.com/lc/gau/issues/8).

 ## Useful?